PhosCity/muxsh/README.md

 `muxsh -n komi -e 4` will have similar effect.

 # Alternate Folder Structure
-This program has a flag `muxkt mux -a` for alternate folder structure.
+This program has a flag `-a` for alternate folder structure.
 You will probably never have to use this but I have implemented this folder structure for a couple of my projects thus I have added this here.
 The folder structure looks like this:
 ```.
 ├── 01 Name of Arc 1/ Season 1
 │   ├── 01